List of Ghostbusters characters: Louis Tully

 Louis Tully is a nerdy accountant as well as a tax attorney and a neighbor of Dana Barrett, played by Rick Moranis in Ghostbusters and Ghostbusters II and voiced by Rodger Bumpass in the Slimer!
 And the Real Ghostbusters animated series.
 He is possessed by the demon Vinz Clortho, the Keymaster who, along with Zuul, opens the interdimensional gate to bring Gozer to Earth in the first film.
 In Ghostbusters II, he is revealed to have graduated from night law school, in which he implies that it was an inadequate educational institution, and, in the novelization, revealed that it was called Famous Lawyer's School & Dry-Cleaning Emporium.
 Due to his limited trainings in laws, he mostly handles matters relating to taxes and probate.
 He represents the Ghostbusters at their trial in his first court case.

 In the film's deleted scenes, revealed that he has a cousin, Sherman Tully (played by Eugene Levy), a dermatologist on staff at the Parkview Psychiatric Hospital.
 Louis then takes up permanent employment with the Ghostbusters when they reestablish their business.
 In addition, Louis seeks to become the fifth Ghostbuster.
 At one point, he borrows a Ghostbuster jumpsuit and proton pack to attempt to help defeat Vigo the Carpathian.
 After the release of Ghostbusters II, Louis became a semi-regular character on Slimer!
 And the Real Ghostbusters as the Ghostbusters' legal and financial advisor.
 Ghostbusters, like many films on which Moranis has worked, had him improvising some of his lines.

 Louis is a playable character in New Ghostbusters II for the NES.
 He appears as a non-playable character in Lego Dimensions voiced by Mick Wingert.
 In his side quest on the Ghostbusters Adventure World, he requires the player's help to get more guests for his party.
 Although Louis did not appear in Ghostbusters: The Video Game, it is obvious that he was the "other guy" that Peter referred to who tried to be a fifth Ghostbuster.
-Louis is still employed by the Ghostbusters, but he left a note on his desk saying that he is "feeling sick, going home early", explaining his absence (due to Moranis declined of reprising his role for the game) and it is filled with piles of paperwork needing to be finished.
+Louis is still employed by the Ghostbusters, but he left a note on his desk saying that he is "feeling sick, going home early", explaining his absence (due to Moranis declining to reprise his role for the game) and it is filled with piles of paperwork needing to be finished.
 His own Ghostbuster uniform (with his name on it) hangs behind it as well, implying that he may have officially been a member.
 Louis is also tasked to scout locations to expand the team's operations beyond New York City.

-Though the character did not appear in the 2021 sequel Ghostbusters: Afterlife, old aura scans of Louis taken from when he was possessed by Vinz Clortho are in Egon's storm-cellar laboratory.
+Though the character did not appear in the 2021 sequel Ghostbusters: Afterlife, old aura scans of Louis taken from when he was possessed by Vinz Clortho are in Egon's storm-cellar laboratory, acknowledging Moranis's past involvements to the franchise.